 These medical professionals are experts in identifying and treating eye conditions in children.
-Even though all ophthalmologists have received some training in pediatric eye illnesses, pediatric ophthalmologists have more expertise and understanding in treating young patients.
+Even though all ophthalmologists have received some training in pediatric eye illnesses, pediatric ophthalmologists and best oculoplastic surgeon have more expertise and understanding in treating young patients.

 What Diseases Are Treated by a Pediatric Ophthalmologist?

 Strabismus is commonly known as crossed eyes.
 It occurs when the eyes are not correctly aligned and point in different directions (misaligned).